 - ARTD 591 PL (grad)/ARTD 391 PL (undergrad), taught by Professor William Bullock in Fall 2015 semester.
 Are you interested in working on a new campus initiative with others from engineering, industrial design, graphic design, architecture, and marketing (business and advertising) to establish the new Illini Gadget Garage?
 If so this class may be for you.
 See the course flyer for more information.

 - LIS 451 A4, Intro to Network Systems, taught by Dr. Martin Wolske in Fall 2015 semester.
 Hands-on introduction to technology systems for use in information environments.
 See the iSchool web site for more information.
 See the web site created by students who volunteered at the Illini Gadget Garage for their service learning project: http://kenshinrogie.wixsite.com/gadgetgarageproject.

-- LIS 490 IL, Informal Learning Spaces and Pedagogies, taught by Dr. Martin Wolske in Fall 2015 semester.
+- LIS 490 IL, Informal Learning Spaces and Pedagogies, taught by Dr. Martin Wolske in Fall 2015 and 2017 semesters.
 Explores the design of space and pedagogy for informal learning in libraries, museums, and other public and private collaborative spaces.
 See the iSchool web site for more information.